mikachan/fairy-wing-repair-shop/README.md

+# Fairy Wing Repair Shop

-# gatsby-starter-stripe
+Based on gatsby-starter-stripe

 A minimal starter to create a storefront with [Gatsby](https://www.gatsbyjs.org/), [Stripe](https://stripe.com/), & [Netlify Functions](https://www.netlify.com/docs/functions/).
 This starter focuses on handling Stripe integration, and letting you handle the rest however you'd like.

 ## Features

 -   Statically generate based on Stripe inventory
 -   Dynamically update with live inventory & availability data
 -   Checkout powered by Stripe
 -   Serverless functions interact with Stripe API
 -   Shopping cart persists in local storage
 -   Responsive images with gatsby-image

 The ProductsProvider component provides normalized Product and Sku data sourced from Gatsby's GraphQL store and the live Stripe API, while the CartProvider manages the cart, its persistence in local storage, and checkout.